DJDanl/cpp-docs.pt-br/docs/standard-library/exception-functions.md

 ### <a name="parameters"></a>Parâmetros

+*fnew*<br/>
-*fnew* a função a ser chamado quando uma exceção inesperada é encontrada.
+A função a ser chamada quando uma exceção inesperada é encontrada.

 ### <a name="return-value"></a>Valor de retorno